The Generalized Friendship Paradox for Spectral Centralities: Introduction

 The friendship paradox asserts that in any finite, undirected connected graph $G=(V,E)$,

-where $d_i$ denotes the degree of node $i$ and $j\sim i$ indicates adjacency.
-Equivalently, if one chooses a random node $i$ and then picks one of its neighbors at random, that neighbor’s degree is stochastically at least as large as $d_i$.
-There are multiple ways to prove this result.
+where $d_i$ denotes the degree of node $i$ and $j\sim i$ indicates adjacency. {Equivalently, if we first choose a node $i$ uniformly at random and then pick one of its neighbours uniformly at random, the neighbour’s degree dominates $d_i$.
+This result has been proved in a few different ways in the literature; see, for example, \citet{Feld1991, Piet:book, van2024random, cantwell2021friendship}.
+In Section~\ref{sec:examples} we include a short variational proof, phrased in terms of the random-walk matrix $C = D^{-1}A$ and a Perron--Frobenius inequality. }

-The degree of a node in a graph is itself a centrality measure.
-Centrality measures assign a numerical score to each node in a network to capture its relative importance; common examples include degree centrality, PageRank, eigenvector centrality, Katz centrality, and betweenness centrality, each highlighting a different facet of node’s influence.
-It is therefore natural to generalize the friendship paradox into a “centrality paradox,” which states that, on average, your friends are more central than you are.
-In recent years, such generalizations have been suggested.
-For example, \cite{higham2019centrality} analyzes a version of the centrality paradox in which one chooses a random edge (friendship) and then a random endpoint of that edge, and compares the average centrality of those sampled friends to the global average. \cite{cantwell2021friendship} showed that if you replace “degree” by any nonnegative attribute $x_i$ on each node $i$, then the difference between the average of $x$ over randomly sampled neighbors and the global average of $x$ is governed by the covariance between $x$ and degree.
+The degree of a node in a graph is itself a centrality index.
+Centrality indices assign a numerical score to each node in a network to capture its relative importance; common examples include degree centrality, PageRank, eigenvector centrality, Katz centrality, and betweenness centrality, each highlighting a different facet of node’s influence. {It is therefore natural to ask for which centrality indices a friendship-paradox type inequality holds, that is, for which indices the average centrality of a node’s neighbours exceeds its own score.} In recent years, such generalizations have been suggested.
+For example, \citet{higham2019centrality} analyzes a version of the centrality paradox in which one chooses a random edge (friendship) and then a random endpoint of that edge, and compares the average centrality of those sampled friends to the global average. \citet{cantwell2021friendship} showed that if you replace “degree” by any nonnegative attribute $x_i$ on each node $i$, then the difference between the average of $x$ over randomly sampled neighbors and the global average of $x$ is governed by the covariance between $x$ and a functional of the degree.
 In other words, whether your friends look “larger” on attribute $x$ than the average person depends precisely on how strongly $x$ is correlated with degree.